Grey parrot: Intelligence and cognition

 A 2012 study demonstrated that captive grey parrots have individual musical preferences.
 When presented with the opportunity to choose between two different pieces of music via a touch screen monitor located in their cage, the two birds in the test consistently chose different songs, to which they then danced and sang along.
-Some pet grey parrots have also been observed using the music feature of smart speakers (such as Alexa or Amazon Echo) to verbally request playback of specific favored songs.
+Some pet grey parrots have also been observed using the music feature of smart speakers to verbally request playback of specific favoured songs.

 Some research has shown that foot preference can be linked to the number of words a particular parrot may know and use.
-Researchers found that grey parrots who prefer to use their right foot showed a marked increase in the number of words within their lexicon as compared to parrots who were left-footed.
-Scientists postulate that parrots may have lateralization of brain function, much like mammals do.
+Researchers found grey parrots who prefer to use their right foot showed a marked increase in the number of words within their lexicon as compared to left-footed parrots.
+Scientists postulate that parrots may have lateralization of brain function, much as mammals do.

+In two murder trials, there was consideration to use the deceased victim's pet grey parrot's "testimony" as evidence due to the parrot's witnessing and repeating the victim's last words.
+In the 1993 murder trial of Gary Joseph Rasp, the defendant was accused of murdering Jane Gill.
+Public defender Charles Ogulnik wanted to use Jane's pet grey parrot Max to prove Gary's innocence, due to Max repeating Jane's last words, "Richard, no, no, no!".
+In the 2017 murder trial of Glenna Duram, the defendant was accused of murdering her husband Martin Duram.
+The prosecutor was exploring the possibility of using the couple's pet parrot Bud as evidence when Bud kept repeating Martin's last words, "Don't fucking shoot."

 Mutations

-Grey mutations occur naturally in the wild, such as the Blue Ino (albino), the Incomplete Ino, and the Blue varietals.
+Grey mutations occur naturally in the wild, such as the Blue Ino (albino), the Incomplete Ino, and the Blue varieties.
 The Blue Ino is all white.
 The Incomplete Ino has light pigmentation.
 The Blue has a white tail.

-Breeders from South Africa, Australia, New Zealand, and Scandinavia have bred greys intensively since the 1800s.
+Due to selection by breeders, some captive grey parrots are partly or completely red.
+Breeders from South Africa, Australia, New Zealand, and Scandinavia have bred grey parrots intensively since the 1800s.
 These bred varieties include the Red Pied, F2 Pied, Grizzles, Ino, Incomplete, Parino, Lutino, Cinnamon, and Red Factor.
 South African bird breeder Von van Antwerpen and New Zealand partner Jaco Bosman selected F2 Pieds and created the first Red Factor Greys.
 They are rare, may be predominantly red-pigmented, and vary in price depending upon the extent of the red plumage displayed.

+History

+The domestication of grey parrots dates back to 2000 B.C., depicting native birds as pets in Egyptian hieroglyphics.
+They were considered valuable by the Greeks and the Romans, who kept them in cages.
+Grey parrots, due to illegal trading in recent years, were listed as Endangered in 2016 on the IUCN Red List.